alexruf/alexruf.github.io/content/posts/how-to-setup-wireguard-vpn.md

 # Conclusion

-As you can see, setting up and running your own VPN with WireGuard is relatively easy one you know how to do it.
-So there's no need to pay any money to questionable VPN providers.
+As you can see, setting up and running your own VPN with WireGuard is relatively easy once you know how to do it.
+So there's no need to pay money to questionable VPN providers.
+Instead, you can run your own VPN server on a cheap virtual private server for little money (plus you can do a lot of other things with your own VPN).

 If you think something in this guide is wrong or can be improved, please let me know!